 - If you are unsure, ask your coach if you need a protective cup for your sport.

 - Football, baseball, softball and soccer are some sports that require cleats.

 - Skateboarding and biking have special types of shoes that are best for performing well.

 - Replace cleat and shoes that have worn out or are no longer supportive.

 Activity: Safety Tips

-Here are a few other tips to keep from getting hurt while playing sports.
+Here are a few other tips on how to stay safe during physical activities.

 Warm Up for Injury-Free Play: Muscles that have not been warmed up the right way tend to be injured more easily.

 - Start out with some light cardiovascular activities, such as easy jogging, jumping jacks, or brisk walking, to get your muscles moving and blood circulating.